student921/Ansible/README.md

 # Ansible
-This repository will maintain all configuration files for my students project NetSecOps with Ansible and Jenkins.
+This repository will maintain all files for my students project NetSecOps with Ansible and Jenkins